andywilsonuk/StringTokenFormatter/README.md

 string message = interpolatedString.FormatFromObject(client);
 ```

-# Migrating to version 9

-See [the v8 migration page](/migration-v8.md) for details on breaking changes and how to upgrade from version 8 to version 9.
+See the [v9 migration page](/migration-v9.md) for details on breaking changes and how to upgrade from version 8 to version 9.
-See [the v6 migration page](/migration-v6.md) for details on breaking changes and how to upgrade from version 6 to version 7.

 # Overview